 We strive to make our home a safe haven for houseparents who seek friendship, want open communication, and need to feel included without judgment.
 We teach our students to be helpful and encouraging alongside us.

-Together, we open our home to new houseparent couples.
-We show them our flaws and triumphs.
-We share our best practices and our colossal failures.
+Together, we open our home to new staff or houseparent couples.
+We show them our best practices and lessons learned.
 We empty ourselves so they can leave full.
 It is draining and yet, rewarding.